What is isinstance function in Python?

 Python isinstance

-You see, the third statement also returned as True, as tuple contains the list type.
+You can see that the third statement also returned as True, as the tuple contains the list type.

 An example of float type